Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Cosmic muon and muon-induced background

 \subsubsection{Muon-induced neutrons and gamma rays at the boundary between rock and cavern}

-Fig.~\ref{energyatrocksurface}(a) and (b) show the neutron and gamma energy spectra at the rock surface, respectively, produced by the simulation of the muon propagation and its interaction with materials in the rock, as described in Sec.~\ref{subsubsec:3.1.3}.
+Fig.~\ref{energyatrocksurface}(a) and (b) show the neutron and gamma energy spectra at the rock surface, respectively, produced by the simulation of the muon propagation and its interaction with materials in the rock, described in Sect.~\ref{subsubsec:3.1.3}.
 We also included neutrons backscattered from the rock surface, as well as from the shielding materials surrounding the detector that reenter the cavern, represented by the thick solid line of Fig~\ref{energyatrocksurface}(a).
-According to the simulation results, the neutron flux at YEMI is 2.8$\times$10$^{-9}$ n/cm$^2$/s, for energies above 1 MeV.
-It is in good agreement with the results of 1.34$\times$10$^{-9}$/cm$^{2}$/s (Mei and Hime's prediction), and 8.7$\times$10$^{-10}$ n/cm$^2$/s (FLUKA prediciton) at Boulby, values reported in Refs.~\cite{Mei:2005gm,Araujo:2004rv}.
+According to the simulation results, the muon-induced neutron flux at YEMI is 2.4$\times$10$^{-9}$ n/cm$^2$/s, for energies above 1 MeV.
+The muon-induced neutron flux has a dependence on the rock composition and the depth of the underground laboratory and, thus, it is compared with other similar results.
+The vertical depth of YEMI (1005~m) is similar to that of Boulby (1070~m) and Boulby's rock composition ($\textless$Z$\textgreater$~=~11.7, $\textless$A$\textgreater$~=~23.6) is similar to the standard rock ($\textless$Z$\textgreater$~=~11, $\textless$A$\textgreater$~=~22) , as reported in Refs~\cite{Robinson:2003}.
+It is in good agreement with the results of 1.34$\times$10$^{-9}$ n/cm$^{2}$/s (Mei and Hime's prediction) and 8.7$\times$10$^{-10}$ n/cm$^2$/s (FLUKA predciton) at Boulby, values reported in Refs.~\cite{Mei:2005gm,Araujo:2004rv}.

+There are features found in the muon-induced gamma-ray spectrum of Fig.~\ref{energyatrocksurface}(b): the peak and the absence of gammas for energies below $\sim$100~keV.
+It occurred because photoelectric absorption that transfers the energy from a gamma ray to an atomic electron of materials in the rock is more common when the energy of gamma ray is of the same order of magnitude as the binding energy of the atomic electron that is relatively low energy and it interacts with high atomic number materials.
+Gamma attenuation coefficient for rocks as a function of gamma energy shows strong energy dependence in the range 2--20~keV, dominated by photoelectric absorption, as reported in Ref.~\cite{gammaAtt:2019}.